Big Time Rush (group): 2009–2010: Formation and BTR

 On February 8, 2011, "Boyfriend" was released as the band's second single from the album.
 The song was later released to mainstream US radio on February 15.
 "Boyfriend" peaked at number 72 on the Billboard Hot 100, becoming their most successful song to date.
-It also peaked at number 32 on the Billboard Pop Songs chart.
+It also peaked at number 32 on the Billboard Mainstream Top 40 chart.
 The song was certified platinum by the RIAA.
-The band performed the song at the 2011 Kids' Choice Awards, as well as earning a nomination for Favourite Music Group at the event.
+The band performed the song at the 2011 Kids' Choice Awards, which they were nominated for Favourite Music Group at the ceremony.
 Big Time Rush was nominated for MTV's Favorite Breakthrough Band in 2011.
 "Boyfriend" won the award for Favourite Song at the 2011 Kids' Choice Awards Argentina.
 The song was nominated for a Premios Oye! award in Mexico for Best International English Song of the Year, but lost to Rihanna's single "Diamonds".
 The album's third single, "Worldwide" was released on July 23, 2011, and peaked at number 81 in Germany.
 The song was certified gold by the RIAA.
 In April 2011, the group embarked on their first headlining tour, Big Time Rush in Concert in support of the debut album.